Hampshire and Isle of Wight Fire and Rescue Service: Co-responding

 HIWFRS works in partnership with the South Central Ambulance Service and Isle of Wight Ambulance Service to provide emergency medical cover to select areas.
 The aim of a fire service co-responder is to preserve life until the arrival of an ambulance service paramedic.
 Co-responder units (CRU) consist of a single specially trained firefighter, who, where fire service operational cover is available, will take the CRU and attend a medical emergency at the request of the ambulance service.

 Operations

-Mutual assistance

-The Fire and Rescue Services Act 2004 gives the UK fire services the ability to call upon other services or fire authorities in what is known as mutual assistance.

-Hampshire and Isle of Wight Fire and Rescue Service gives mutual aid to the following services: